grgGIT/grgGIT/README.md

 ## Hi there, my name is Geoff 👋

-- I am primarily experienced with Full-Stack Development.
+- I am primarily experienced with Full-Stack Development for Web Applications

+Code Languages I know:
+1. HTML + CSS
+2. JavaScript

 - I love passionate projects with motivated individuals and have a love to learn.

 <!--